netlify-templates/victor-hugo/site/content/_index.md

     communicate between the partnership and out to others in the city through their website, apps and other channels.
 You can [join the mhp mailing list to receive updates](http://eepurl.com/dmbeQX).
-  heading: How Does it Work?
+  heading: How does it work?
   image: assets/images/how-it-works.png
 charter:
   body: >-